 Reading Stephen Fry’s book "Mythos" recently, one passage struck me as offering a fascinating lens through which we can understand humanity's relationship with technology—particularly artificial intelligence (AI).
-The ancient Greek myth of Prometheus, the Titan who gave fire to humanity against Zeus’s orders, serves as an enduring analogy.
+The ancient Greek myth of the Titan Prometheus, who gave fire to humanity against Zeus’s orders and was condemned to eternal torment, chained to a mountain with an eagle feasting daily on his ever-rejuvenating liver, serves as an enduring analogy.
 In Fry’s retelling, Prometheus’s gift parallels modern humanity’s attainment of knowledge and technological power, bringing us to a crossroads reminiscent of the ancient tale.
 Just as Zeus feared the potential of humans armed with fire, we should approach a world of intelligent machines with similar trepidation.
 What will happen when our creation acquires "the fire" of consciousness?

 In ancient Greek, “Anthropos” (ἄνθρωπος) is the term used to refer to "man" or "humanity."
 Derived from roots suggesting "one who looks up," “Anthropos” evokes the unique human curiosity and ambition to transcend limits.
 According to myth, Prometheus created humanity from clay, shaping “Anthropos” with a purpose.
 Zeus, as ruler of the gods, envisioned humans as worshipers bound to reverence and obedience.
 But Prometheus, embodying the spirit of progress and innovation, wanted more for his creations.
 He desired for them to learn skills, like sailing, weaving, and the arts of pottery and war, that would empower them to live richer, self-sustaining lives.